 The Investment Officers shall monitor the credit rating on all authorized investments in the Portfolio which require ratings by policy or law.
 Ratings will be based upon independent information from a nationally recognized rating agency.
 An investment that requires a minimum rating under the Act does not qualify as an authorized investment during the period the investment does not have the minimum rating.
-The Corporation shall take all prudent measures that are consistent with this Policy to liquidate an investment that does not have the minimum rating required by Policy or law, the Investment Officers shall notify the Investment Committee of the loss of rating, conditions affecting the rating and possible loss of principal with liquidation options available, within one week after the loss of the required rating (2256.021).
+The Corporation shall take all prudent measures that are consistent with this Policy to liquidate an investment that does not have the minimum rating.
+If any security falls below the minimum rating required by Policy or law, the Investment Officers shall notify the Investment Committee of the loss of rating, conditions affecting the rating and possible loss of principal with liquidation options available, within one week after the loss of the required rating (2256.021).